 Currently, a conservator may not sell or otherwise dispose of the protected individual's real property or interest in real property without approval of the court.
-The bill would refer to the protected individual's principal dwelling, real property, or interest in real property, and would prohibit a conservator from selling, mortgaging, pledging, or causing a lien to be placed on any such property without court approval.
+The bill refers to the protected individual's principal dwelling, real property, or interest in real property, and prohibits a conservator from selling, mortgaging, pledging, or causing a lien to be placed on any such property without court approval.

-In addition, the bill would require a conservator to record an order allowing the sale, disposal, mortgage, pledge of, or placement of a lien on real property in the records of the register of deeds for the county where the property was located.
-Unless the order had been recorded or a copy of it had been given to a person to whom an interest in the real property was transferred, the person would not be entitled to presume that the conservator had the power to sell or otherwise dispose of the real property, or to mortgage, pledge, or cause a lien to be placed on the protected individual's real property.
+In addition, the bill requires a conservator to record an order allowing the sale, disposal, mortgage, pledge of, or placement of a lien on real property in the records of the register of deeds for the county where the property is located.
+Unless the order has been recorded or a copy of it has been given to a person to whom an interest in the real property is transferred, the person will not be entitled to presume that the conservator has the power to sell or otherwise dispose of the real property, or to mortgage, pledge, or cause a lien to be placed on the protected individual's real property.